 - Requirements to use an ignition interlock device (IID)

-What to Do After a DUI Arrest with a Minor in Your Vehicle
+What to Do After a DUI Arrest With a Minor in Your Vehicle

-A DUI lawyer in Los Angeles can handle all of your legal needs quickly.
+A DUI lawyer in Los Angeles can handle all your legal needs quickly.
 Your lawyer can begin taking steps to block evidence against you.
 Many drivers worry about the results of blood alcohol content (BAC) test after a DUI arrest, but a law firm can work to:

 - Dispute these results